 Good Morning!
 This is day 19 without rain.
 But, finally there’s at least some hope for late next week.
 Here’s my brief forecast discussion.

-TODAY: Great Fall weather continues today.
+TODAY: A cool front moved through overnight.Today will be noticeably cooler.
+Great Fall weather.
+Nice for the Fair and for Football.
 Sunshine.
 High in the upper 70’s.
-North wind 6 to 12 mph.
+Brisk northerly breeze later at 12 to 22 mph.
 Clear skies, chilly tonight.
 You’ll need at least a jacket.
 Low in the upper 40’s.

-NEXT FEW DAYS: Our long string of dry, storm-free days will continue through Tuesday.
-Monday and Tuesday will be sunny and dry, and comfortable.
-But, finally, an approaching front will bring a risk of showers to the area as early as Wednesday, and especially Wednesday night into Thursday.
-Behind that front, expect the coolest air of the season, so far.
+NEXT FEW DAYS: Our long string of dry, storm-free days will continue perhaps until Wednesday.
+Sunday will be pleasantly cool with highs in the mid to upper 70’s and 40’s at night.
+Nice breeze.
+Monday and Tuesday will be sunny and dry..and probably most of Wednesday.
+But, finally, an approaching front will bring a risk of showers to the area as early as Wednesday night.
+I have an increasing chance of rain in the forecast Thursday.
+Fingers crossed.
+By the way, behind that front, expect the coolest air of the season, so far.

 The rest of the tropical Atlantic is very quiet for now.

 The EURO model suggests that the Remnants of Julia could be a problem in the SW Gulf several days down the line.
 We’ll be watching.

 Thanks for reading this Blog this morning!
 I’ll have another update for you in the morning.
 Have a nice day!